RaulRohjans/spenser/README.md

 ### Transactions

 - **Manage Transactions:** Users can view, add, edit, and delete their transactions.
-- **LLM Import:** Import transactions via text input (file upload or text).
-The app will parse the input and attempt to attribute categories to the records.
+- **AI Import:** Import transactions via text input (file upload or text).
+The app will parse the input and attempt to attribute categories to the transactions.

 ### Categories